 Origins of “Don’t put all your eggs in one basket”

-Like most idioms, “Don’t put all your eggs in one basket” does not have a confirmed origin or creator to whom it can be attributed.
-The first example of the idiom in writing comes from the 17th century.
+Like most proverbs, “Don’t put all your eggs in one basket” does not have a confirmed origin or creator to whom it can be attributed.
+The first example of the proverb in writing comes from the 17th century.
 It was likely of Spanish or Italian origin.
 There is a wonderful quote from Don Quixote by Miguel de Cervantes, where the phrase is used.
 It reads:

 […] ’is the part of a wise man to keep himself today for tomorrow, and not venture all his eggs in one basket.